alanvardy/tod/README.md

 # Get the next task for a project
 tod -np myproject

+# Go through tasks with an interactive prompt, completing them in order of importance one at a time.
+tod -xp myproject

 # Complete the last "next task" and get another
 tod -c && tod -np myproject